Jim Edgar: Second term (1995–1999)

-In 1994, Edgar defeated comptroller Dawn Clark Netsch, to win the re-election in a landslide victory.
-He won 101 of the state's 102 counties, including the historically Democratic stronghold of Cook County.
+In his second term, Edgar maintained a focus on fiscal stability over his second term.
+He increased education funding, paid many of the state's previously unpaid bills, and improved Illinois' bond ratings.
+He also enacted the first income tax relief for Illinois workers in nearly three decades.

-At the start of his second term, Edgar passed school reforms including fixing Chicago's failing public schools, creating an oversight board and introducing strict academic accountability.
+At the start of his second term, Edgar passed educational reforms including a major overhaul of the organizational structure of Chicago's public schools, creating an oversight board and introducing increased measures for academic accountability.
 These changes improved test scores, attendance and graduation rates.
-In 1997, he also worked for education funding reforms leading to a law guaranteeing minimum funding for every Illinois student, improving equity and launching the state's first major school construction program.
+In 1997, Edgar championed and signed a law guaranteeing minimum funding per student for every school in the state and launched the state's first major school construction program.

-Edgar also worked on restoring financial stability of the state.
-He increased education funding, eliminated unpaid bills of the state and improved bond ratings.
-He also enacted the first income tax relief for Illinois workers in nearly three decades.

-Edgar was also responsible for achieving an upswing in adoptions by streamlining bureaucracy.
-With First Lady Brenda Edgar, he launched Project Heart (Helping to Ease Adoption Red Tape) to streamline the adoption process.
-Reforms included faster backgrounds checks and fingerprinting process, new courtrooms to speed parental rights cases, reduced filing fees and waived fees for children with special needs.
-As a result, adoption times were cut in half, and adoptions rose from 708 to 4,293 during his term.
+Following his first term's reforms to the Illinois Department of Children and Family Services, Edgar and First Lady Brenda Edgar launched Project Heart (Helping to Ease Adoption Red Tape) to streamline the adoption process in Illinois.
+Reforms included faster backgrounds checks and fingerprinting processes, new courtrooms to speed parental rights cases, reduced filing fees, and waived fees for children with special needs.
+As a result, adoption times were cut in half and adoptions rose from 708 to 4,293 during Edgar's tenure.